JACart2/docker_files/README.md

 1. [Install NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

 An attempt was made to write scripts to do this for you (still in the ./require directory).
 It would be nice if somone could get that working.

+## 2. Set up workspace
+Clone docker_files and create a folder named dev_ws in the same directory.
+Change the working directory to dev_ws and run `../docker_files/initSrc.sh`.
+This will initialize source files.

 # Running
 `bash ./run.sh` will run everything for full operation of the cart including initializing the host.
 This does the steps below for you.
 This not praticial for development use.